itousouta15/legacy-blog/source/_posts/firstblog.md

 ## Applying a Theme

 The moment I decided to use Hexo, I already had a theme in mind.
-Out of countless options, the Reimu theme by D-Sketon instantly caught the eye of my inner ~~otaku~~.
+Out of countless options, the Reimu theme by D-Sketon instantly caught the eye of my inner.
 Little did I know, **that was just the beginning of my descent into hell…**

 # Hands-On Experience & Takeaways